Timesheets (Cloud)

 For the second Capex-only report, simply modify this first report:

-1. Remove Issue from the Group by field so that you see only Account and Project, and then click Apply.
+1. Remove Work Item from the Group by field so that you see only Account and Space, and then click Apply.

 2. Clear the Filter by field and then select ACCOUNT CATEGORIES and check Development, which is of the Capitalized Type so only Capex accounts will be displayed.